sigmod/sqlpp/document.md

     ParenthesizedExpression ::= "(" Expression ")" | Subquery

-As in most languages, an expression may be parenthesized.
+An expression can be parenthesized, which usually is used for controlling the precedence order.
 In SQL++, a subquery is also an parenthesized expression.

 The following expression is evaluated to value 2.